Ramblurr/precis-unicode-dataset/README.md

 A review of RFC 5892, its [[errata]](#RFC5892-ERRATA), and the update in [[RFC 8753]](#RFC8753) do not shed any light on the mystery.

-**Resolution**: Override the algorithmic derivation to force DISALLOWED to match reference tables
+**Resolution**: Override the algorithmic derivation to force DISALLOWED

-The classification as DISALLOWED follows established IETF expert precedent: FVS1-3 (U+180B-180D) are classified as DISALLOWED in IANA PRECIS tables despite having identical Unicode properties (General Category "Mn") that would algorithmically produce PVALID.

 The DISALLOWED resolution is supported by two key factors: